digao-dalpiaz/DzHTMLText/README.md

 `AutoWidth: Boolean` = Auto set width of control when Text property changed.
 If you are using AutoWidth, the text never wraps to a new line unless a line break is specified at text or there is a value specified in MaxWidth property.

 `AutoOpenLink: Boolean` = Open links automatically on click over, without set event OnLinkClick.
-This only works in Windows and Linux platforms.
-For others platforms like Android, iOS and MacOS, you can use OnLinkClick event.
+This only works in Windows, Linux and Android platforms.
+For others platforms like iOS and MacOS, you can use OnLinkClick event.

 `Color: TColor` = Background color of control.
 In FMX environment, `Null` represents transparent background.
 In VCL environment, transparency is not available.